clumsyCoder00/whole-house-audio/README.md

 - ALSA - the software framework of the Linux kernel which manages sound card device drivers
 - LADSPA - an API that allows for effects plugins to be applied to soundcards and other sound destinations in the Linux OS.
 - [LADSPA-DSP](https://github.com/bmc0/dsp) - a LADSPA plugin that enables Digital Signal Processing used for acoutic room correction via [RoomEQWizard](https://www.roomeqwizard.com/) and implementation of equal loudness curves
-- [esphome](https://esphome.io/) - control of power amplifier power supplies.
-Script polls for active sound cards, sends ON signal to ESP8266 connected relay of amplifier connected to active soundcards.
+- [esphome](https://esphome.io/) - control of power amplifier power supplies. ampControl script polls for active sound cards, sends ON signal to ESP8266 relay of amplifier(s) associated with active soundcard(s).

 (https://community.roonlabs.com/t/a-guide-how-to-do-room-correction-and-use-it-in-roon/23800)